charlottehill/KelpPlugin/README.md

 	python offline.py project.oct . sequential

-If octopiplugin and sequenceViewer are inside of a directory called "plugins" and test.sb is in a directory called "testfiles":
+If `octopip.py` and `sequenceViewer.py` are inside of a directory called "plugins" and test.sb is in a directory called "testfiles":

 	python offline.py testfiles/project.oct plugins sequential